kionsoftware/kion-cli/README.md

     kion stak

     # federate into a web console using a wizard to select a target account and Cloud Rule
-    # * note that Firefox users will have to approve pop-ups on the first run
+    # NOTE: that Firefox users will have to approve pop-ups on the first run
     kion console

     # federate into a web console using an alias